Saturday, March 12, 2011

 I used to be a collector, it was part of the antiques and collectible dealer acquisition mindset.
 I've put that mostly behind me, thanks to some hard life lessons taught me by the thieves and nutcases I've crossed paths with over many years.
 I learned that for as many decent and kind and ethical people there are in this world, there are also many who are users and losers, and some who prey on people as a matter of course.
 They take as much as they can, on whatever pretext they can get unsuspecting and trusting people to swallow.
 Then they blame the victim and run off to find the next target, leaving a swath of destruction in their wake.
 I found while researching this and hearing other people's stories that this is really more common than the average person would ever suspect.
 I've read some excellent literature about psychopaths, and now I finally understand something of how they work.
 They have no conscience and no soul.
 It explains a lot of behavior I never understood before in several people I had the misfortune to know and to trust, and my new knowledge makes me believe there is a welcome place for eugenics in human society expressly for weeding out vicious criminal behavior.
 I recently read a novel about an alternate universe in a book titles "Hominids" by Robert J. Sawyer in which an advanced Neanderthal society neutered proven criminals as well as some of their relatives, and thus reduced the incidence of aggression over generations within the species genetically.
 In times of tribalism in our world this was also done to some extent; people who exhibited this kind of defect were taken along on a hunting expedition, and the hunting party made sure that individual never came back.

-Buddhism will say that everything is dharma and karma, and shite happens, that life is basically suffering (and it teaches the tools for minimizing suffering, and those tools are the Eightfold Path).
-And if you don't know, one of the most important precepts is the injunction against taking life.
+Buddhism will say that everything is dharma and karma, and shit happens, that life is basically suffering (and it teaches the tools for minimizing suffering, and those tools are the Eightfold Path).
+One of the most important precepts is the injunction against taking life.
 But it also says that sometimes to save someone, say a murderer, from the effects of bad karma that person would be taking on by killing a group of people on purpose, another person making the choice to kill that potential murderer to save the lives of those he would kill is actually ok, because it saves that person from accumulating the resulting tremendously bad karma, which would take multiple lifetimes to burn.
 So the hunting party was doing a good thing for everyone involved.
 It was weeding the garden.

 So I digress as usual, but over the years of reluctantly relinquishing things, along with ego, I learned how deeply that acquisition comes from ego, which made de-acquisitioning easier and easier.
 I learned way back I'm not my stuff.
 But it took a lot longer to realize I'm also not what I do for a living.
 Other people aren't their stuff either, or what they do.
 So now I'm amazed now at how many people think they are, and define themselves by who they know, what they do, what they have, what they wear, where they eat, and what kind of car they drive.
 It's a tribalism defined by ego, and it's enlightening and terrifying at the same time.
 It's what lets kids kill other kids for their shoes.
 Or let the doctor who tried to kill two cyclists with his car because they were on "his" road somehow think he had that right.
 We are not what we have, what we do, how we look.
 What we really are is how we conduct ourselves within the context of our life day to day over its full course, and how much we are able to have compassion and gratitude, and what we give back.